neosucksatcode/quill/README.md

 }
 ```

 Now compile the translation unit (C file) to an executable using your favorite compiler.
-A good practice it to enable all warnings.
+A good practice is to enable all warnings.
 E.g:

 _Using GCC:_